 The next section of the questionnaire dealt with individuals' overall travel behaviour and their views about modes of transport in general.
 Initially the questionnaire asked about modes of travel used for any purpose over the last year.
-For these data we have found that the amount of people who walk has increased significantly, with 10 per cent of respondents walking more than once again, which has increased from 0 for work journeys.
-Those who said they never walk dropped from 58 to 38 per cent, with increases even taking place throughout all of the other options.
+For these data we have found that the amount of people who walk has increased significantly, with 10% of respondents walking more than once again, which has increased form 0 for work journeys.
+Those who said they never walk dropped from 58% to 38%, with increases even taking place throughout all of the other options.

 The option of a public bus was also introduced into this scenario, and it was found that only three individuals used the bus at all and only one person used it on a weekly basis.
-The use of the car/van is still the most popular mode of transport at 38 per cent; however the amount of people who indicated that they never use this mode rose to 48 per cent.
+The use of the car/van is still the most popular mode of transport at 38%; however the amount of people who indicated that they never use this mode rose to 48%.
 This seems erroneous, as it is extremely unlikely that the amount of people not using cars for any possible journey can rise when compared to those using them for work journeys only.
 This may be due to some confusion in the wording and is further emphasised by the fact that the level of people cycling also fell.

-It was also seen, however, that the number of people availing of a private driver on a regular basis increased by 2.56 to 15.4 per cent of respondents.
-The number of people availing of taxis also increased, with a total of only 56 per cent now indicating that they never take a taxi, which is down 10 per cent from 66 per cent for work journeys.
-When asked about the adoption of an alternated mode of transport should the current available mode become unavailable to them, it was found that 48.7 per cent of respondents would avail of a private driver, while a further 41 per cent would choose to take a taxi.
-The lowest mode represented here was that of the private bus, with only 5 per cent of respondents indicating that it would be a choice they would partake in.
+It was also seen, however, that the number of people availing of a private driver on a regular basis increased by 2.56% to 15.4% of respondents.
+The number of people availing of taxis also increased, with a total of only 56% now indicating that they never take a taxi, which is down ten per cent from 66% for work journeys.
+When asked about the adoption of an alternated mode of transport should the current available mode become unavailable to them, it was found that 48.7% of respondents would avail of a private driver, while a further 41% would choose to take a taxi.
+The lowest mode represented here was that of the private bus, with only 5% of respondents indicating that it would be a choice they would partake in.

 When asked about journey prices and durations we can see that overall there was a perception that these alterations in mode choice would often result in increases in both regards.
 Where individuals indicated walking trip durations, we can see that these would most likely be unfeasibly long with the average journey time being 59 minutes.
-Consideration should also be made of the fact that these also represent two of the individuals who specified having other commitments on the way two and from work in the form of transporting children to school.
+Consideration should also be madeof the fact that these also represent two of the individuals who specified having other commitments on the way two and from work in the form of transporting children to school.
 These individuals would be most likely to be safer in cars than walking.

-When asked to rank the modes of travel available from 1 to 5 (1 being good and 5 bad) for various criteria, it was found that the private car consistently scored best in all areas examined.
+When asked to rank the modes of travel available from one to five (one being good and five bad) for various criteria, it was found that the private car consistently scored best in all areas examined.
 A car sharing option is seen to rank worse with respect to cost than that of a private driver and equal to that of a driver for the work trip only.
-The taxi was deemed most expensive.
-Cost, reliability and safety are the only scenarios where the car share option was rated better than that of the taxi.
+The taxi was deemed most expensive.Cost, reliability and safety are the only scenarios where the car share option was rated better than that of the taxi.
 A private driver was viewed as the second best available option in all the scenarios, with a private driver for work trips only being consistently third.
-Surprisingly, these views held up for Travel behaviour environmentally friendliness, which viewed car sharing as the least popular surpassed by all other modes of transport.
+Surprisingly, these views held up for environmentally friendliness, which viewed car sharing as the least popular surpassed by all other modes of transport.